 USAID’s Renewable Energy Microfinance and Microenterprise Program (REMMP) is designed to improve access to modern energy services in underserved communities, while at the same time helping USAID partners reduce carbon emissions.
 A key goal of REMMP is to increase the availability of consumer financing for clean energy services and products to enable low-income populations to gain access to technologies that can improve their livelihoods and quality of life while mitigating climate change.
 Read our Fact Sheet (PDF). ►

 Arc Finance is committed to measuring the impact of its programs in terms of increased availability of consumer financing for clean energy products and services.
-Arc also measures and reports on other indicators we view as important for our development agenda.
-Read our Fact Sheet (PDF). ►
+Arc also measures and reports on other indicators which we view as important for our development agenda.
+Read our Impact Fact Sheet (PDF). ►